Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 Let’s consider this by example.
 Assuming that the maximum context depth is 3.
-While searching for CM(3) \<abc\>, we discovered that the branch for this context starting from first symbol (‘a’) is missing.
+While searching for CM(3) \<abc\>, we discovered that the branch for this context starting from first symbol ‘a’ is missing.
 We saved this search result in `ContextStack[0]`.
 After that we couldn't find child CM(2) \<bc\> for the same reason and saved it in `ContextStack[1]`.
 However, CM(1) \<c\> is present but we couldn't find the symbol that we needed inside it, so it also goes to `update()` in `ContextStack[2]`.

 At the time of executing `update()`, we start building context from the lowest order CM, which is currently CM(1) \<c\>.
 We simply need to add the symbol to it as indicated by `Update->IsNotComplete == false`, and save it as `Prev`.
 This allows us set it as the child context for the next CM(2) \<bc\>.
 It’s possible that you might be confused with all these connections between contexts, as I was too.
-It may not be obvious why we can’t just construct CM(3) \<abc\> and designate each preceding context as child.
-We can’t do this because in this implementation, each branch of the context is represented is some sort as chain of parent contexts and child context (as I said at the beginning of this post “child” and “parent” is kind of wrong naming for this).
+It may not be obvious why we can’t just construct CM(3) \<abc\> and set each preceding context as a child.
+We can’t do this because in this implementation, each branch of a contexts is representing a chain of parent contexts and child context will be located actually on a different branch (althought “child” and “parent” is kind of wrong naming for this).

 ![](/assets/img/post/etr-enc-4/branches.png)

 As you can see from the image above, if we set CM(3) \<abc\> as the child for CM(2) \<ab\> after building it, it would be incorrect.
-The correct choice should be CM(2) \<bc\>.
+The correct choice must be CM(2) \<bc\>.

 ### Add missed symbol